nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 The arguments used here are:

-* `addr`: the exact same `addr` pointer as used in `Load Transaction` syscall.
+* `addr`: the exact same `addr` pointer as used in *Load Transaction* syscall.
-* `len`: the exact same `len` pointer as used in `Load Transaction` syscall.
+* `len`: the exact same `len` pointer as used in *Load Transaction* syscall.
-* `offset`: the exact same `offset` value as used in `Load Transaction` syscall.
+* `offset`: the exact same `offset` value as used in *Load Transaction* syscall.
 * `index`: an index value denoting the index of cells to read.
 * `source`: a flag denoting the source of cells to locate, possible values include:
     + 0: input cells.
     + 1: output cells.
     + 2: current cell, in this case `index` value would be ignored since there's only one current cell.
+    + 3: dep cells.

-This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the FlatBuffers format, then use the same step as documented in `Load Transaction` syscall to feed the serialized value into VM.
+This syscall would locate a single cell in the current transaction based on `source` and `index` value, serialize the whole cell into the FlatBuffers format, then use the same step as documented in *Load Transaction* syscall to feed the serialized value into VM.

 Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `2` as return value, denoting item missing state.
 Otherwise the syscall would return `0` denoting success state.

 Note this syscall is only provided for advanced usage that requires hashing the whole cell in a future proof way.
 In practice this is a very expensive syscall since it requires serializing the whole cell, in the case of a large cell with huge data, this would mean a lot of memory copying.
-Hence CKB should charge much higher cycles for this syscall and encourage using `Load Cell By Field` syscall below.
+Hence CKB should charge much higher cycles for this syscall and encourage using *Load Cell By Field* syscall below.

 ### Load Cell By Field

-Load Cell By Field syscall has a signature like following:
+*Load Cell By Field* syscall has a signature like following:

 ```c
 int ckb_load_cell_by_field(void* addr, uint64_t* len, size_t offset,